Doylestown Hospital: Doylestown Hospital and Doylestown Health: 1957–2025

 A new main wing was built to house critical care, emergency, radiology, laboratory, surgical services, post-anesthesia care unit, cardiac catheterization and rehabilitation in 1991.
 The hospital acquired Pine Run, a senior living facility in New Britain in 1992.
 The hospital established the Free Clinic of Doylestown in 1994—funded by Doylestown Health Foundation, the clinic was run by volunteer physicians providing primary and specialized care to patients with financial insecurity.
 It served 360 patients in its first year, increasing to 2,051 by 1998.
 That year, an 18-bed long-term care unit for discharged patients requiring transitional skilled-nursing care was added.

 In 1997, Doylestown Hospital, Grand View Hospital (now St. Luke's Grand View Hospital) in Sellersville and North Penn Hospital (now Jefferson Lansdale Hospital) in Lansdale formed Trinity Health Care Alliance for care coordination and supply chain management.
 The hospital established the Heart Center of Doylestown Hospital in 2000.
-The Health and Wellness Center by Doylestown Hospital, a US$124 million outpatient facility in Warrington, became functional in 2001; the center offered diagnostic services, physician clinics, pharmacy, and aquatic therapy.
+The Health & Wellness Center by Doylestown Hospital, a US$124 million outpatient facility in Warrington, became functional in 2001; the center offered diagnostic services, physician clinics, pharmacy, and aquatic therapy.
 Pennsylvania Department of Community and Economic Development granted Doylestown Hospital US$11.1 million to be used towards a planned 2009 US$87 million expansion of the hospital's emergency department.